 The Lost Room was a tv mini-series that aired on US’s The Sci-Fi Channel.
 The show originally aired in three two-hour segments, although has also been seen (as here) in six one-hour instalments.

 The lead of the show is Peter Krause, best known for tv’s late, great Six Feet Under (2001-5).
 Krause shows himself as a more than competent heroic leading man.
 Paired against him is Julianna Margulies, an actress who always seems capable but manages to coast through the roles she is in without ever making much distinction.
 Kevin Pollak makes for a fine alternately sinister and ambiguous villain.
 There is good comic support from Peter Jacobson as a homeless man with the bus ticket, while Ewen Bremner gives an exceedingly eccentric and strange, albeit by the end of the episode, also endearingly likeable performance as the man with the comb.
-Elle Fanning, the younger sister of the better-known Dakota, also turns up as Peter Krause’s missing daughter.
+Elle Fanning, a few years before finding stardom as a teen actress, also turns up as Peter Krause’s missing daughter.